Skip to main content

 To provide greater support for UC San Diego’s first-generation college students, Triton Firsts’ goal is to inspire and equip first-generation students to excel during their undergraduate journeys through engagement with first-generation professors, lecturers, researchers, staff, graduate students, and alumni at UC San Diego.

-• Sharing their stories of resilience, setbacks and success
+• Sharing their stories of resilience, setbacks, and success.

 • Collaborating with campus departments to provide a culture of support for first-generation college students.

-Get Engaged, Build Community!
+Engage & Build Community!

 Research shows that positive relationships with faculty and staff greatly impact student retention (Bordes & Arredondo, 2005; Schreiner et al., 2011; Strayhorn, 2008; Torres & Hernandez, 2009)Furthermore, it is evident that each interaction with faculty, staff, and administrators plays a role in shaping students perception of the campus (Braxton et al., 2004).